NTU-CSIE-DSA/hw4-SweetDumplings/statement/prob.md

 3. Sweet dumplings are restocked to two packs every day.
 4. Both of them are genius, hence they will use the optimal strategy to choose the pack to buy.

 However, the prices of sweet dumplings are changing.
-Every day, the price of exactly one type of sweet dumpling will permanently change.
+Every day except the first day, the price of exactly one type of sweet dumpling will permanently change.

 Can you help Alexander to calculate his cost each day?